rskbansal/ERC_SwarmBots/multimaster/DEPLOY.md

 # Deploy multimaster_fkie
 <img src="../assets/img/ROS_logo.png" alt="drawing" height="40"/>

-Now that you have successfully installed all the dependencies for running multiple masters, let's get started with deployment of the same.
+Hope that you followed the [Setup guide](/multimaster/SETUP.md) and now that you have successfully installed all the dependencies for running multiple masters, let's get started with deployment of the same.
 ## Pre-requisites
 ### IP Adress binding
 Type `sudo nano ~/../../etc/hosts` and add the following entries to the file.